Isaac799/go-fish/README.md

 ## Concepts

+The main two things are:

 - **page**: is available via mux
 - **island**: a template to be used within other templates, prefixed with "_"

+Scoping for islands is show in the example below.

+## Styling

+Styling scope is show in the example below too.

+I wanted to note here that we hash the content to make a new file name, once serving.
+This allows us to cache the document in the browser for faster loading times and less server overhead.
+Especially compared to loading css into the template every time.
+Also this lets me make changes without fear that a user will miss out.

 ## Example